cortexproject/cortex/docs/guides/ingesters-scaling-up-and-down.md

   1. Call `/shutdown` endpoint on the ingester to shutdown
   2. Wait until the HTTP call returns successfully or "finished flushing and shipping TSDB blocks" is logged
   3. Terminate the ingester process (the `/shutdown` will not do it)
-  4. Wait 2x the maximum between `-blocks-storage.bucket-store.sync-interval` and `-compactor.cleanup-interval`
+  4. Before proceeding to the next ingester, wait 2x the maximum between `-blocks-storage.bucket-store.sync-interval` and `-compactor.cleanup-interval`

 ### Chunks storage with WAL enabled